MindaManOfficial/PenguinVM/README.md

 # PenguinVM
-A Virtual Machine created in PenguinMod and with ScratchBlocks
+A Virtual Machine created in PenguinMod and with ScratchBlocks.
+(PENGUINVM IS NOT ASSOCIATED WITH PENGUINMOD, ITS DEVELOPERS, OR SERVICE AS A WHOLE.
+THIS IS JUST A PROJECT CREATED ON AND BRANDED AROUND PENGUINMOD.)

 You are installing the PenguinMod Installer.
 You do not need to do anything except configure your installations.